Meghan McCain Suffers Miscarriage: I Loved My Baby, and I Always Will

 In an op-ed published by The New York Times on Friday, Meghan McCain revealed she suffered a miscarriage only a "few weeks ago."

-The View co-host wrote candidly about her experience, calling it a "horrendous experience" she "would not wish upon anyone."
+The View co-host wrote candidly about what's transpired, calling it a "horrendous experience" she "would not wish upon anyone."

 "I knew I was pregnant before I formally knew I was pregnant," McCain, 34, described while recalling a photo shoot she took part in for a separate New York Times Magazine story.
 "My body told me in all the ways women are familiar with.
 It told me in the same ways that I was miscarrying.
 The confirmation from my doctor came the day of that photo shoot, at the worst possible time."

-As a result, McCain was absent from the set of The View for a few days, prompting what she described a flurry of "gossip" speculating as to the reasons why.
+As a result, McCain was absent from the set of The View for a few days, prompting what she described a flurry of "gossip" speculating about the reasons why.

 "This was not supposed to be public knowledge.
 I have had my share of public grief and public joy.
 I wish this grief—the grief of a little life begun and then lost—could remain private," she wrote.

-The political pundit ultimately decided to share her story in hopes of destigmatizing the conversation surrounding miscarriage.
+The conservative political pundit ultimately decided to share her story in hopes of bringing awareness to the "three million lost children in America each year," in addition to destigmatizing the conversation surrounding miscarriage.

-"Miscarriage is a pain too often unacknowledged," McCain, who said she learned of her pregnancy months ago, wrote.
+"Miscarriage is a pain too often unacknowledged," McCain, who said she learned she was expecting a baby girl months ago, wrote.
 "Yet it is real, and what we have lost is real.
 We feel sorrow and we weep because our babies were real."

-At first, McCain said she "blamed herself" for miscarrying her and husband Ben Domenech's first child together.
+At first, McCain said she "blamed herself" for suffering a miscarriage with her and husband Ben Domenech's first child together.

 "Perhaps it was wrong of me to choose to be a professional woman, working in a high-pressure, high-visibility, high-stress field, still bearing the burden of the recent loss of my father and facing on top of that the arrows that come with public life.
 This is not a complaint.
 This is reality.
 I blamed my age, I blamed my personality.
 I blamed everything and anything a person could think of, and what followed was a deep opening of shame," she described.